 Ordinary citizens on this day have a picnic and barbecue, where they discuss pressing issues with ethnic groups.
 Well-known politicians, singers, artists, and even government ministers are easily joining mass events.

-In fact, the National Day of Harmony celebrated on March 21, an event which essentially coinciding with the day of the struggle against racial discrimination declared by the United Nations.
+In fact, the National Day of Harmony celebrated on March 21, an event that essentially coinciding with the day of the struggle against racial discrimination declared by the United Nations.

 Due to the fact that Australia is the most diverse national and multi-cultural state in the world, accordingly, it celebrates Harmony Day as the Day of Unity of Nations against discrimination of people on racial grounds.